ChrisAbra/GodotInputMapper/README.md

 - The first parameter, `ActionName`, is required, it's the first stub of the Action Name defined in the InputMap/Project settings.
 It can be modified based on the property type such as `Vector2` or use of `[InputMapPlayerIndex]`.
 - The second parameter, `Level`, is also required, it's an enum with the options:
     - `MapToInputAttribute.InputLevel.Getter` : Places the check in a Get method.
 Useful for checking input in a _Process.
 Uses InputMap.
     - `MapToInputAttribute.InputLevel._UnhandledInput` : Places the check in a an _UnhandledInput callback.
-Useful for delegates.
+Useful for delegates. _Requires partial method specification_
-    - `MapToInputAttribute.InputLevel._Input`: Places the check in a an _Input callback useful for GUI checks.
+    - `MapToInputAttribute.InputLevel._Input`: Places the check in a an _Input callback useful for GUI checks. _Requires partial method specification_
 - The third parameter, `HandleInput`, defaults to false, and decides whether to call Viewport.SetInputAsHandled();
 - The fourth parameter, `FireOnRelease`, defaults to true, relates only to delegates and expects the delegate to have a single bool property `True` when IsActionPressed and `False` when IsActionReleased